RusselSand/Algorithms/README.md

 <b> Time complexity </b>

-Для каждого элемента мы делаем два действия: вставляем и просеиваем вверх, удаляем и просеиваем вниз. Просеивание стоит O(log n), так как на каждом уровне мы проводим только одно сравнение элемента.
-Временная сложность: O(n * 2 log n) -> O(n log n)
+For each element, two operations are performed: insertion with sift-up and removal with sift-down.
+Sifting operations have a time complexity of O(log n) since, at each level, only one element comparison is made.
+Therefore, the overall time complexity is O(n * 2 log n) -> O(n log n).

 <b> Space complexity </b>

-Требуется массив для хранения дерева, который содержит n элементов для сортировки. Пространственная сложность - O(n).
+An array is required to store a tree that contains n elements for sorting.
+The spatial complexity is O(n).

 </details>